GeorgeBroughton/ServerRules/Rules.md

 - Do not encourage others to partake in the consumption of them.

 I do not recommend taking them, nor may I be comfortable with you doing so, however I won't stop you.

+## 7. Use of Alternate Accounts & Ban Evading
+- Do not create a new/alternate account to access the community.
+- Do not use another user's account to access the community.

+Doing so risks both the person who's account you're using, and your own from being permanently banned.